 For we must all appear before the judgment seat of Messiah, that each one may receive the things done in the body, according to what he has done, whether good or bad.

 I’m not claiming to know everything . . . something just doesn’t add up here.

 As we approach the End of Days, I think we need to take another look at the Mercy of God (chesed in the Hebrew: see my post “Love Redefined: Hurts So Good!” for more info).
 I don’t think our definition of “mercy” matches up with His.

-As we can see, Joel’s Army was an instrument of God’s Judgement on a faithless and disobedient people.
+As we can see from scripture, Joel’s Army was an instrument of God’s Judgement on a faithless and disobedient people.
 Mercy only entered the picture when God’s people turned back to Him and repented.

 Hmmmm . . . maybe “Joel’s Army” is aptly named after all?Kevin Kleint

 Originally written 09.15.2012